The Labor and Industrial Relations Commission (Labor Commission) hears appeals from Appeals Tribunal decisions in unemployment insurance matters.

 Filing an Appeal from a Decision of an Appeals Tribunal Referee

 A party aggrieved by a decision issued by an Appeals Tribunal referee may ask the Labor Commission to review the decision by filing an application for review within 30 days following the date of mailing or notification of the Appeals Tribunal's decision.
 An application for review must be filed in writing with the Appeals Tribunal or the Labor Commission.
-A party may apply for review by letter or by using the Labor Commission’s Application for Review form.
+A party may apply for review by letter or by using the Labor Commission’s Application for Review form (revised Aug.
+2011).

 Filing an Appeal of the Labor Commission’s Decision

 The Labor Commission's decision becomes final 10 days after it is issued.
 A party aggrieved by the Labor Commission’s decision may appeal the decision to the Missouri Court of Appeals by filing a notice of appeal with the Labor Commission within 20 days after the Labor Commission's decision becomes final.
-The appeal must be filed on Form 8-B, Notice of Appeal (Fillable and Printable).
-Click here for instructions for completing the Form 8-B. A docket fee of $70 must accompany a Notice of Appeal filed by an employer.
+The appeal must be filed on Form 8-B, Notice of Appeal (Fillable and Printable) (revised Apr.
+2005).
+There are instructions for completing the Form 8-B (revised Apr.
+2005).
+A docket fee of $70 must accompany a Notice of Appeal filed by an employer.
 A check for the docket fee of $70 should be made payable to the clerk of the appropriate appellate court.
 Claimants are not required to pay the docket fee.

 It is the responsibility of the appealing party to designate in which district of the Missouri Court of Appeals the appeal is being filed.
 The jurisdiction for all matters not involving a claimant and all matters involving out-of-state claimants is in the Missouri Court of Appeals, Western District.
 The jurisdiction for all other matters is in the district of the court of appeals having jurisdiction in the county of the claimant's residence.
 For a list of the counties within the jurisdiction of each district of the court of appeals, see the Eastern District, Southern District and Western District.